Headache: Types & Treatments

 There are many causes, including stress, lack of sleep, skipping meals and not drinking enough (dehydration).
 Other triggers include bright sunlight, eye strain, loud noise, lack of exercise, poor posture and certain types of smells.

 Cluster headaches can be incredibly painful, so it’s good to know they’re fairly rare.
-Around one in 1,000 people are thought to be affected, eight out of 10 of whom are men (mostly smokers).
+Around one in 1,000 people are thought to be affected, with four times more men affected than women (iv).
 The symptoms typically include intense pain on one side of the head – usually around or behind one eye – that’s more severe than the pain of a tension headache or even a migraine.

 It’s generally thought that cluster headache is linked to a part of the brain called the hypothalamus.
 Experts have studied what happens in the brain during an attack, and some believe the hypothalamus releases chemicals called neurotransmitters.
 These may cause pain by stimulating nerve cells in the brain.
 Another theory is that cluster headache may also be caused by the widening of blood vessels in the brain, which causes pain by adding pressure to tissues in the brain.